Mitzvah tank: Purpose

 Lubavitchers manning the tank will usually hand out brochures or cards with information about performing mitzvot and about the coming of Moshiach.
-They encourage passersby to perform mitzvot with an emphasis on those part of the Chabad mitzvah campaigns, and assist those who are willing to perform religious rituals, such as the putting on of Tefillin (phylacteries) with men and boys over Bar Mitzvah, and hand out candles and candle-lighting information to women and girls to light in honor of the Shabbat.
+They encourage passersby to perform mitzvot with an emphasis on those part of the Chabad mitzvah campaigns, and assist those who are willing to perform religious rituals, such as the putting on of Tefillin (phylacteries) with men and boys over Bar and bat mitzvah, and hand out candles and candle-lighting information to women and girls to light in honor of the Shabbat.
 In addition, during the holiday of Chanukah many Menorahs with candles are given out allowing people to bring the light of Chanukah into their own home, all in bringing the ultimate Moshiach closer.
 Some Mitzvah Tanks have traditional foods, like doughnuts, on board during that holiday as well.

+In Australia

+Around Pesach time in 2024, a few Rabbinic Chabad students in Melbourne, Australia founded the Mitzva tank office Melbourne.
+Every year, by Chanuka and Yud Aleph Nissan, the Lubavitcher Rebbe's birthday, they send out Mitzva tanks throughout Melbourne to spread Judaism.
+On Chanuka 2025, Sholom Shcreiber (who is long gone now), Yosef Yitzchok Lipskier and Mendel Aron were officially appointed directors of the office.
+The office also runs weekly Dvar Malchus Shiurim and early morning "Hashkeim" events to learn the Rebbe's Sichos.